How Long To Reach Black Belt

 This is probably the question i get asked the most when people first start karate!

-The answer I give to begin with, is very short and that is ~
+The answer I give to begin with, is very short and that is ~ It's all down to you!

 How To Get Black Belt In Karate